Tom Odell at Electric Ballroom

 The encore demanded by the audience features the pleasant surprise of a slow tempo version Rolling Stones Honky Tonk Women, with an aggressive piano bashing finish that reveals exciting flashes of something lurking beneath the emotionally charged melodies.
 Odell’s songs may be commercial but his focus on musicality saves him from being bland and there are occasional glimpses that hint at an exciting future potential.
 It will be interesting to see what happens following the release of his album later this year, so be sure to get in there quick.
 Odell will certainly make it big in the charts.

-For further information about Tom Odell and future events visit here.
+For further information and future events visit Tom Odell’s website here.

 Watch the video for Another Love here: